Skip to main content

 Mother Nature is unpredictable.
 We never know when an outage may occur and it is best to be prepared.

 • If you have special medial needs, consider establishing an emergency plan.
 This could be staying at a friend or relative's house or install and alternative power supply, such as a generator.
+Please visit our generator page for additional resources.

 • Consider preparing an emergency kit to have on hand if an outage occurs.
 Some examples of items to include are: